 There’s a lot of exciting reports I’m looking forward to right now.

-Of course… I’m going to be primarily focused on the next coming out soon.
+Of course… I’m going to be primarily focused on the next jobs report coming out soon.

 Remember the data I just showed you…

-Thelast year could have hit an 83% win rate for these types of trades…
+The Zero Day trades on jobs reports last year could have hit an 83% win rate for these types of trades…

 With average overnight gains of 115%.